amitran4812/MoS2_gas-sensor/README.md

-# MoS2 Photodiode
+# MoS2 Gas Sensor

-In the project, fabrication of MoS2 based gas sensor is performed over a Si wafer and various characterization process are performed over the substarte.
+In the project, fabrication of MoS2 based gas sensor is performed over a Si wafer and various characterization process are performed over the substrate.

 ## Authors